https://www.eventbrite.com/e/voyage-of-mercy-virtual-author-talk-community-conversation-tickets-140417900721 Online event

 Event kicks off with traditional Irish music provided by Calum Bell and Friends and a rotation of historic images that set the context for an author talk followed by community conversation and Q&A.

-In 1847, the USS Jamestown set sail from the Charlestown Navy Yard loaded with food for people suffering the devastation of the famine in Ireland.
+The Story: In 1847, the USS Jamestown set sail from the Charlestown Navy Yard loaded with food for people suffering the devastation of the famine in Ireland.

 More than 5,000 ships left Ireland during the great potato famine, transporting the starving and destitute away from their stricken homeland.
 The first vessel to sail in the other direction, to help the millions unable to escape, was the USS Jamestown.